ThePay/api-client/.github/README.md

 ## TheClient instance

-Before making `\ThePay\ApiClient\TheClient` instance, some dependencies must be prepared.
+Before creating the `\ThePay\ApiClient\TheClient` instance, some dependencies must be prepared first.

-If you use some DI container automation, all other dependencies than `TheConfig` should be auto-injected even PSR interfaces if you have some implementations already installed in your application.
+### With dependency injection
+If you're using automatic dependency injection (as most frameworks do), all dependencies except `TheConfig` (which you configured in the previous section) will be injected automatically - including PSR-standard interfaces, provided your application already includes implementations of them.

+### Without dependency injection
+In case you are not using dependency injection, you will have to setup the classes manually yourself, as in the following example:

 ```php
 /** @var \ThePay\ApiClient\TheConfig $theConfig */